-In the table below, please use the following definitions to report information about the size of classes and class sections offered in the Fall 2021 term.
+In the table below, please use the following definitions to report information about the size of classes and class sections offered in the Fall 2023 term.
+Please include classes that have been moved online in response to the COVID-19 pandemic.